nichomueller/nichomueller.github.io/menu1.md

 ## Research Products with Intellectual Property

-Author of [GridapROMs.jl](https://github.com/gridap/GridapROMs.jl), a package for the solution of parameterized partial differential equations with reduced order models, written in the Julia programming language.
-The package combines algorithmic efficiency with an easy, highly interpretable, user-friendly API.
-A variety of applications can be solved with the framework provided by the library, including: linear, nonlinear, single-field, multi-field, steady and transient equations.
+Author of [GridapROMs.jl](https://github.com/gridap/GridapROMs.jl), a Julia package for solving parameterized partial differential equations using reduced order models.
+The library balances algorithmic efficiency with a simple, highly interpretable, and user-friendly API.
+It supports a wide range of applications, including linear and nonlinear problems, single- and multi-field systems, as well as steady and transient equations.

 ## Programming skills